scrappy1987/todo-app/README.md

 Prerequisite
 -----
 Prior to running this application we need to setup our windows environments.
-Please complete the following steps in order: Java, Maven, GIT, Node.js and create-react-app (npm install -g create-react-app)
+Please complete the following installation steps in order: Java, Maven, GIT, Node.js and create-react-app (npm install -g create-react-app)

 Note: If you have problems please contact your team mates via Slack.